Results 1 to 15 of 18

 I have kept turtles indoors and outdoors for 23 years and have never had a case of RI caused by this, Have only ever encountered RI when have had heater malfunctions.

-Why also the statement that if the pond is 600 deep it wont need a heater- especially when the species was mentioned?i'm into that!
+Why also the statement that if the pond is 600 deep it wont need a heater- especially when the species was mentioned?

 I had thought of this and i will be trying this system in my weed and food growing pond so as i can monitor the results, It will not work overnight but it may help me save power in the day by heating the water and reducing the load on what ever i and up using.

-][QUOTEahh yeah , i was going to get some saw shells but i couldnt as they wouldnt last the winter in melb . unless i was to heat the water [ might be something i do in the future ] ]i'm into that!
+][QUOTEahh yeah , i was going to get some saw shells but i couldnt as they wouldnt last the winter in melb . unless i was to heat the water [ might be something i do in the future ] ]

 I was always told that when the water temperature is higher then the water temperature it increases the risk of RI.
 I was mainly talking about in winter when the temp of the air is quite different then the water temp(in a heated pond)